 Farmer Palmers is also a great all weather day out and perfect if you have an annual pass.
 Although there are lots of play areas outside you also have the indoor play barns, animals, ride on's, slides, bouncy castle and soft play.

 Please check out our suggested Places to Visit to find details on the attractions mentioned and more.

 If you are planning to stay in then the kids will love making an exciting den with sheets and pegs.
 You could even include Christmas fairy lights to make it cosy and magical!
 Once finished it'll be the perfect place to sit back and read a book or watch a great Disney film with a bowl of popcorn.

 If you are feeling crafty then you could have a go at play doh, painting, handprints, making a scrapbook, rock painting ready to hide or if you can find a big box you could make a play house or a car!

-If you have a printer at home you can search for 'free downloadable activity sheets' which is perfect when you are stuck for inspiration.
+Printables on the internet are easy to find and many are free which is perfect when you are stuck for inspiration.
 You'll find anything from colouring in sheets to puzzles and craft projects.

 Every household should have at least one board game in the cupboard or you could make an indoor Treasure Hunt to lead the children around the house and answer clues to win a prize at the end.

 Do you have butter, flour, eggs and sugar in the kitchen?
 Get baking some little fairy cakes and if you have some icing sugar and sprinkles then the children will have great fun making and decorating them.
 If you need recipe ideas then head to the Dorsetmums Blog for a simple cupcake recipe.